Avenue of the stars

 CARY GRANT (1904 – 1986)

 Handsome Leading Man Cary Grant was a frequent guest at the Hotel Del Coronado in the 1960s and 1970s.
 He has many films to his credit including classic favorites To Catch a Thief (1955) and North by Northwest (1959).
 He served on many boards, including that of Hollywood Park, the Academy of Magical Arts, and MGM.
-The American Film Institute named him the second most important male star of the Golden Age of Hollywood, second to Humphrey Bogart.
-He was a regular guest at Hotel del Coronado, and in 1955 married Kay Williams, the former wife of Adolph Spreckels, son of longtime Hotel Del owner and Coronado philanthropist John D. Spreckels.
+The American Film Institute named him the second most important male star of the Golden Age of Hollywood, behind Humphrey Bogart.
+He was a regular guest at The Del, and in 1955 married Kay Williams, the former wife of Adolph Spreckels, son of longtime Hotel Del owner and Coronado philanthropist John D. Spreckels.

 CHARLIE CHAPLIN (1889-1977)

 In his prime Charlie Chaplin was the best-known movie star in the world.
 Charles Spencer Chaplin was born in London, England.
-He grew up in poverty and began working as a boy but soon honed his entertainment skills in London music halls.
-He came to America aged 19 with a troupe and was signed up with the Keystone Studio.
+He grew up in poverty and began working as a boy to help the family, and soon honed his entertainment skills in London music halls.
+He came to America at age 19 with a troupe and was signed up with the Keystone Studio.
 There he developed his Tramp persona in silent film that he kept throughout his career.
-Chaplin frequently stayed in Coronado and played on a local Polo team in the 1920s.
-Charlie Chaplin was given an Honorary Award by the Academy of Motion Pictures Arts and Sciences in 1972 after being gone from the U.S for twenty years.
+Chaplin was a frequent guest at Hotel del Coronado and played on a local Polo team in the 1920s.
+Charlie Chaplin was given an Honorary Academy Award by the Academy of Motion Pictures Arts and Sciences in 1972 after being away from the USA for twenty years.

 CLARK GABLE (1901 – 1960)

-Perhaps best known as the King of Hollywood, Gable’s final on screen appearance was that of an aging cowboy in the Misfits, which was released posthumously in 1961.
-He was one of Hollywood’s most consistent box office performers.
-His role in It Happened One Night (1935) with Claudette Colbert cinched his stardom but he was also nominated for an Oscar for Gone with the Wind (1940) and Mutiny on the Bounty in 1935.
-Mr. Gable starred in the 1931 film Hell Divers, which was filmed on NAS North Island, Coronado.
+Once known as the King of Hollywood, Gable’s final on screen appearance was that of an aging cowboy in The Misfits, which was released posthumously in 1961.
+It was also the final movie of Gable’s co-star, Marilyn Monroe.
+Clark Gable was one of Hollywood’s most consistent box office performers.
+His role in It Happened One Night (1935) with Claudette Colbert cinched his stardom, and he was nominated for an Oscar for Gone With the Wind (1940) and Mutiny on the Bounty (1935).
+Gable also starred in the 1931 film Hell Divers, which was filmed on NAS North Island, Coronado.

 CLORIS LEACHMAN (1926 – 2021)

-In one of Leachman’s final public appearances, Leonard Maltin presented her with the Coronado Island Film Festival’s 2019 Legacy Award in the Crown Room of the iconic Hotel del Coronado.
+In one of her final public appearances, Leonard Maltin presented Leachman with the Coronado Island Film Festival’s 2019 Legacy Award in the Crown Room of the iconic Hotel del Coronado.
 She literally brought the house down when she climbed onto Leonard Maltin’s lap during the presentation!
 RIP Funny Lady.